bcgov/aps-infra-platform/documentation/guides/owner-journey.md

     strip_path: false
     https_redirect_status_code: 426
     path_handling: v0
+    request_buffering: true
+    response_buffering: true
-" > sample.yaml
+" > gwconfig.yaml
 ```

-Review the `sample.yaml` file to see what it is doing.
+Review the `gwconfig.yaml` file to see what it is doing.
 There is a single upstream service defined to be `httpbin.org`, and a single route `$NAME.api.gov.bc.ca` that passes all `GET` requests to the upstream service.

 > To view common plugin configuration go to [Common Controls](../gateway-plugins/COMMON-CONFIG.md)